jsynowiec/node-typescript-boilerplate/README.md

 ## Quick start

-This project is intended to be used with [Node.js v6.x (LTS)][nodejs] or later (but should work with any v6.2 or newer release) and [NPM][npm].
+This project is intended to be used with latest LTS release of [Node.js][nodejs] or later and [NPM][npm].
 Make sure you have those installed.
 Then just type following commands:

 ```sh
 git clone https://github.com/jsynowiec/node-typescript-boilerplate